spack/spack/lib/spack/spack/cmd/installer/README.md

 It is also entirely possible to use the CMake that comes with the Visual Studio install.
 We use the one installed externally as that is likely a more recent version.
+If you don't have a path to Ninja analogous to the above, then you can obtain it by running the Visual Studio Insaller and following the instructions in Step 1 of this walkthrough.

-Finally, in spack_cmd, it is time to give the installation a test:
+Once all three of these files are present in your ``.spack/windows`` directory, it is time to give the installation a test.
+Install a basic package with ``spack_cmd`` via:

 ``spack install cpuinfo``

-If you are a developer and want to use your source version of spack instead of a release version, simply replace spack in the above call with:
+If you are a developer and want to use your source version of Spack instead of a release version, simply replace Spack in the above call with:

 ``python path\to\your\checkout\bin\spack``